cv-library/cv-library.github.io/_posts/2017-05-17-pull-request-challenge.md

 {% endhighlight %}

-The author [Eric Waters](https://metacpan.org/author/EWATERS), was really communicative and enthusiastic towards our efforts which was great and helped make this one of the most energetic evenings we have had this year... alternatively it could have been the readical decision to have Chinese food rather than Pizza!
+The author [Eric Waters](https://metacpan.org/author/EWATERS), was really communicative and enthusiastic towards our efforts which was great and helped make this one of the most energetic evenings we have had this year... alternatively it could have been the radical decision to have Chinese food rather than Pizza!

 [![Chinese Food](/images/chinese_food.jpg)](/images/chinese_food.png)